 Use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

 Step 2: Grab a lemon and a zester.
-Zest the whole lemon because you need 2 tablespoons of lemon zest for this recipe!
+Zest the whole lemon, as you need 2 tablespoons of zest for this recipe!

-Step 3: In a smaller bowl, add your wet ingredients and whisk to blend.
+Step 3: In a smaller mixing bowl, add your wet ingredients and use a whisk to blend.

 Step 4: Pour the wet ingredients into the dry ingredients.
-Mix until the ingredients are just barely mixed.
+Mix just until the ingredients are barely combined.
 Be careful not to over-mix your batter, or your cake will be denser.

 Store this cake in an airtight container.
 You can also freeze this cake quickly in your freezer.
 This cake will keep for up to 4 days in an airtight container or up to 4 months in the freezer.